astralord/astralord.github.io/_posts/2024-10-01-transformer-inference-optimization-toolset.md

     return exp_logits / exp_logits.sum()
 ```

 But stability comes with a price in a efficiency since we do one more pass over $\mathbf{x}$ now to calculate $m(\mathbf{x})$.
-This results in 4 memory access per vector element overall (3 loads and 1 store) and we want to improve on that.
+This results in 4 memory accesses per vector element overall (3 loads and 1 store) and we want to improve on that.

 For two vectors $\mathbf{x}^1, \mathbf{x}^2$ we can decompose statistics of concatenated vector $\mathbf{x}=[\mathbf{x}^1, \mathbf{x}^2]$ as